dustin10/VichUploaderBundle/docs/usage.md

 * `originalName`: the property that will contain the original name of the uploaded file.
 * `dimensions`: the property that will contain the dimensions of uploaded **image file**

+_Warning__
+Be sure that the return types (for getter methods) & the parameter types (for setter methods) use the "?" symbol.
+It is mandatory for removing correctly Symfony entity, with no error.

 Let's look at an example using a fictional `Product` ORM entity:

 ``` php